I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 The Yiddish language developed its own brand of humor, which still gives smiles to Jews all over the world.
 One of the most popular techniques of Yiddish humor is to answer a question by giving a counter-question.
 For example, suppose a Yiddish Jew is trying to quit smoking, but hasn’t succeeded yet.
 If somebody asks him “Are you still smoking?” he’d reply, “Do fish swim?” or “Is the Pope Catholic?”
 If somebody else asks him “Have you stopped smoking?” he’d reply, “Can a fish climb a tree?” or “Is the Pope Jewish?”

 Schlemiel The most popular pair of Yiddish words is “schlemiel & schlimazel.”
 Both words refer to unlucky guys.
-A schlemiel is a bungler who continually causes disasters (accidentally); a schlimazel is a guy who’s continually the victim of disasters (caused by schlemiels).
+A schlemiel is a bungler who causes many disasters (accidentally); a schlimazel is a guy who’s continually the victim of disasters (caused by schlemiels).

 Goy The Yiddish language divides the world into two kinds of people: those who are Jewish, and those who are not.
 A non-Jew is called a goy.